Do You Need an MFA to Be a Successful Writer? No! 5 Tips for Becoming a Better Writer

 There are plenty of tools and software available online to help you streamline the writing process.
 Whether you need help with a school assignment or are having trouble formatting to get the right page length for a blog post, you can find free word processors online to streamline your writing and editing process and give you the analytics for your writing piece.

-For college essays, some professors have requirements for both word count and number of pages for the assignment.
-College writing assignments tend to usually have word count requirements in the thousands.
+For college essays, some professors have requirements for both word count and number of pages for the assignment, which is usually in the thousands.
 So how many pages is 2000 words?
-The Word Counter's web page can answer this question for you.
-The Word Counter is an online word processing software with built-in grammar checking.
+The Word Counter is an online word processing software with built-in grammar checking and can determine keywords, reading level, reading time, and speaking time for a piece of text.
 The software gives you a traditional word count along with the number of characters, sentences, paragraphs, and pages.
-It can also help you optimize your posts for social media platforms like Facebook and Twitter, as well as search engines.
+It can also help you optimize your posts for social media, as the more insights you can gain for your writing, the more analytical you can become with your future writings.
+The Word Counter's web page is filled with useful, niche information for emerging writers.

 Try to read every day.